our covid-19 needs:

 Without a home, it’s difficult to quarantine oneself from others who are sick.
 We’re doing our best to ensure our youth have the gear they need to stay as healthy and safe as possible.
 Donations of homemade masks, hand sanitizer, cleaning supplies, 70%+ alcohol antiseptic, gloves, and new vitamins (gummies preferred!) are highly needed.

 Although our p:ear barista school coffee window is currently closed, you can help support this job training program and its youth baristas by purchasing a gift card.

 Our mission is to creatively mentor homeless youth.
 You can help bring art into the lives of kids near you by sharing some of these great resources with them:

 Are you an active-type who is frustrated you can't get involved in person?
 Here's a p:ear-approved way to social distance while doing

 Portland’s elders and other highly susceptible community members depend on Meals on Wheels, the Oregon Food Bank, and other crucial organizations for food security.
 While many of our usual food distribution partners are closing, Meals on Wheels needs all the help it can get bringing food to people’s doorways.

 current donation supply needs:

-Note: p:ear serves up to 400 people to-go meals each day.
-Please keep this in mind when purchasing items, and be sure to sign up for our Meal Train if you are donating large quantities of food.
-If you are able to provide enough for everyone, we’re super grateful!
-Otherwise, every little bit helps.
+Donating large quantities of food?
+Be sure to sign up for our Meal Train.
 Don't want to leave the house?
 You can also order non-perishable items via our Amazon wish list and have them delivered right to our door!

 Sandwich & gallon-sized Ziplock bags